Read government advice on Coronavirus (COVID-19) and support for victims of modern slavery

 Modern day slavery charter

-Croydon Council has signed charter pledging to offer guidance to help identify potential victims of modern slavery working with both council staff and contractors.
+Croydon Council has signed a charter pledging to offer guidance to help identify potential victims of modern slavery working with both council staff and contractors.

 Download the charter against modern slavery.